Funding for Research

 GSA undergraduate student research grants

 Scroll down to the Research Grants heading and look for the link for Undergrad Research Grant Application.
-They need to be postmarked no later than April 1!
 Do not wait until the last minute to ask for letters of recommendation.

 If you are working with a W&L professor doing research on campus